 FOSSIL CARBON TAX:

-The federal Liberal refundable fossil carbon tax in Ontario currently does not significantly reduce CO2 emissions because consumers have no economic alternative source of dependable non-fossil energy.
+The present federal Liberal refundable fossil carbon tax does not significantly reduce CO2 emissions because most electricity consumers have no economic alternative source of dependable non-fossil energy.

 A refundable CO2 tax must reach about $200 / CO2 tonne before it is sufficient to trigger private sector investment in non-fossil energy supply.

-A lower non-refundable fossil carbon tax will not reduce CO2 emissions but its revenue could be used by the provinces to encourage construction of new dependable nuclear electric and thermal power capacity which, if sold at appropriate retail rates, would reduce CO2 emissions by displacement of fossil fuels.
+A lower non-refundable fossil carbon tax will not reduce CO2 emissions but its revenue could be used to encourage construction of new dependable nuclear electric and thermal power capacity which, if sold at appropriate retail rates, would reduce CO2 emissions by displacement of fossil fuels.

 Conservation of non-fossil electricity does not reduce CO2 emissions because for indoor electricity loads such as lighting energy conservation during the heating season triggers additional fossil fuel consumption for heating.